sarphiv/sprinkle/README.md

 # 📖 Frequently asked questions
-## My single conda environment is a mess, I do not want to export it.
 <details>
-  <summary>Click to toggle</summary>
+  <summary>My single conda environment is a mess, I do not want to export it.</summary>
   There are multiple solutions.
 However, remember the `environment.yml` file should be created **before transfering your project to DTU's HPC cluster**.